symfony-cmf/symfony-cmf-docs/components/routing.rst

 """"""""

-The NestedMatcher can apply user provided ``RouteFilterInterface`` implementations to reduce the provided ``Route`` objects, i.e. for doing content negotiation.
+The NestedMatcher can apply user provided ``RouteFilterInterface`` implementations to reduce the provided ``Route`` objects, e.g. for doing content negotiation.
+It is the responsibility of each filter to throw the ResourceNotFoundException if no more routes are left in the collection.

 The final matcher has to determine exactly one route as the best match or throw an exception if nothing matches the request.
 The default implementation uses the